Central limit theorems for multilevel Monte Carlo methods: Theory

-\begin{corollary} Let $\cA_{ML}$ denote the MLMC estimator applied estimate the expectation of $X \in L^2(\Omega)$ based on the collection of r.v.\ $\{X_\ell\} \subset L^2(\Omega)$ satisfying Assumption~\ref{ass:mlmcRates}.
-If Assumptions~\ref{ass:mlmcRates} and~\ref{ass:mlmcRates2} hold, then the normalized MLMC estimator satisfies the extended CLT condition~\eqref{eq:extendedClt}, if and only if for any $\nu >0$,
+\begin{corollary} Let $\cA_{ML}$ denote the variance minimizing MLMC estimator applied to estimate the expectation of $X \in L^2(\Omega)$ based on the collection of r.v.\ $\{X_\ell\} \subset L^2(\Omega)$ satisfying Assumptions~\ref{ass:mlmcRates} and~\ref{ass:mlmcRates2}.
+Then the normalized MLMC estimator satisfies the extended CLT condition~\eqref{eq:extendedClt}, if and only if for any $\nu >0$,

 \end{corollary} \begin{proof} From the proof of Lemma~\ref{lem:varEpsRelation} it follows that there exists an $\bar \epsilon>0$ such that

 Consequently, for any $\epsilon \in(0, \bar \epsilon)$ and any $\nu>0$ we have that